 This morning visit the Temple of Heaven before your flight to Xian.

 Today, enjoy one of the highlights of your trip on a visit to the first emperor's funeral vault to see the amazing Terracotta Warriors.
 Nothing will prepare you for this incredible display of 8,000 life-sized model warriors, chariots and horses.
 Visit the Xian Arts and Ceramic Exhibition Centre to see life-sized models of the warriors being made.
 Later visit the ancient city wall, built in 1378 and surrounding the old city.
 In the evening, enjoy the Tang Dynasty show, which includes dinner at the Tang Dynasty Palace Theatre & Restaurant.

 This morning, fly to Chengdu and journey through the beautiful scenery to Leshan, to see the largest stone Buddha in the world.
 Carved into a mountain, it is said to date to the Tang Emperor, Tang Xuanzong (713 AD).
-Return to Chengdu for dinner and a well deserved rest.
+Return to Chengdu.

 This morning will surely be one of the highlights of your tour, a visit to the Panda Base Research Centre.
 You will have a chance to learn about these wonderful animals, as well as view them up close.
-Visit the Shu Brocade and Embroidery Museum.
 The rest of the day is at leisure.

 After breakfast, transfer to the station for your morning train to Chongqing.
 Upon arrival, visit the old town area before boarding your Victoria ship, for an exciting three night Yangtze River cruise.

 Today visit the Shibaozhai Pagoda or the Fengdu Relocation Village.